 When you picture a duck, you might imagine a white bird with orange legs.
-Or maybe you picture a brightly-colored mallard.
-But did you know there’s a huge range of brilliantly-colored wild and domestic ducks around the world?
-Here’s a collection of impressive breeds you won’t soon forget!
+Or maybe you picture a mallard with its iridescent-green head.
+But did you know there’s a huge range of brilliantly colored wild and domestic ducks all over the globe?

-Here’s our list of the most colorful ducks in the world:
+Here’s our list of the world’s most colorful ducks:

 1. Mandarin Duck